-- 1. Have earned at least 24 hours of transferable credit or earned an Associates of Arts, Associates of Science, or Associates of Nursing degree from a regionally accredited college. - 2.
+- 1. Have earned at least 24 hours of transferable credit or earned an Associates of Arts, Associates of Fine Arts, Associates of Science, or Associates of Nursing degree from a regionally accredited college. - 2.
 Students must be academically and socially eligible to return to the school they are currently attending or in which they were previously enrolled. - 3.
 Have attained a cumulative college GPA of 2.0 or higher.

 Students who are attending or have attended an accredited 2-year community or junior college may transfer up to 60 semester hours of credit to Catawba College.
 Graduates of North Carolina Community College degree programs covered under the 1997 Comprehensive Articulation Agreement may receive up to 64 semester hours transfer credit.
+Students who have earned the A.A.S. in Early Childhood Education from a North Carolina Community College may transfer up to 64 hours.
 Students who have attended or are currently attending an accredited four-year institution may transfer up to 90 semester hours of credit to Catawba College, as determined by Catawba's Registrar.

 Students with less than 24 hours of college level course work will be evaluated for admission based on their academic performance in high school as well as in college level course work.
-The SAT or ACT test scores of students having graduated high school within the last 12 months will also be taken into consideration.
+A writing sample will be required of students under 24 hours.
+To fulfill this requirement, students will write a 500-600-word essay using the prompts provided at www.catawba.edu/writingprompt or the Common Application Essay Prompts for that term.
 Students with 24 or more college credits will be evaluated based on their transfer work only.